-Earnest Shepherd Memorial Youth Center – Outdoor Adventure Programs ($5,500)
+Earnest Shepherd Memorial Youth Center – Outdoor Adventure Program and Facility Support* ($6,850)

 The Earnest Shepherd Memorial Youth Center was founded 55 years ago and provides leadership, educational, and recreational programs and facilities for youth that foster character development and a learning laboratory to help youth help themselves.
-This grant will fund several facets of the Outdoor Adventure programs, including barriers to protect the new Handicap-Accessible Shelter, purchase of an AED, and support of the Radical Challenge program.
+This grant will fund several facets of the Outdoor Adventure programs, including repairs and improvements to the outdoor swimming pool, and support of the Radical Challenge program.
 This program uses a mental strength based approach in working with youth to collaborate, problem-solve, detect strengths, and take positive risks.
 Over 2,500 youth will benefit from this project, the majority of whom are from the Liberty Hospital service area.

 In As Much Ministry – Health and Nutritional Well-Being* ($10,000)